 For more about bicycling on the Lakefront Trail, see Spin City.

-The Embassy Suites has a pool and rooms with mini-fridge and microwave, on State and Ohio, three blocks south of Michigan.
+At State and Ohio, the Embassy Suites has a pool and rooms with mini-fridge and microwave.

 © Beth Gauper